Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-The study concludes that premature stem of the red dragon fruit has more nutritional value compared to the matured stem.
+The study concludes that the premature stem of the red dragon fruit has more nutritional value compared to the matured stem.

 Dragon Fruit Taste

-Dragon Fruit Seed contains Omega-3 & Omega-9
+Dragon Fruit Seed Contains Omega-3 & Omega-9

 How to Eat Dragon Fruit

-Dragon Fruit Trivials
+Dragon Fruit Fun Facts

 How to Choose a Ripe Dragon Fruit

 Dragon fruit is usually picked mature and ready to eat.
 If you press it with your thumb and it gives a little, then it is perfect for eating.
-If it is too soft, then it is over-ripe and the flesh may be too runny.
-If it is very firm, then you need to rest it for couple of days for it to ripen.
+If it is too soft, then it is over-ripe and the dragon fruit flesh may be too runny.
+If it is very firm, then you need to rest it for a couple of days for it to ripen.